 Paul resides in West Chester with his wife Maureen.
 The couple has three children.

-Katie is the Business Director at Capital One where she leads customer engagement efforts for our banking business.
+Katie is the Director of Capital One Cafes at Capital One where she leads customer engagement efforts for our banking business.
 She has held the position of Senior Manager, Financial Analysis LOB Finance at Capital One and Senior Financial Analyst at ING DIRECT.
 Prior to joining ING DIRECT, Katie was a Senior Banking Officer of Finance for MBNA as well as an auditor at Arthur Andersen.
 Katie is actively involved in her community and volunteers her time to non-profits.

 Katie is a graduate of Widener University with a Bachelor of Science in Business Administration and is a resident of Garnet Valley, PA, with her husband Fran and three children ages, 8, 7 & 3.